Should you continue driving following a diagnosis of dementia?

 The content on this page will be of most use to clinicians, such as nurses, doctors, pharmacists, specialists and other healthcare providers.

-The following information on Dementia and driving safety is taken from Dementia and driving safety – a clinical guideline Auckland, Counties Manukau, Waitematā and Northland DHBs, NZ, 2014.
+The following information is taken from Dementia and driving safety – a clinical guideline Auckland, Counties Manukau, Waitematā and Northland DHBs, NZ, 2014.

 People who have moderate or severe dementia should be told that they must cease driving, and if they refuse to do this, there is an obligation to notify the New Zealand Transport Agency (NZTA) under Section 18 of the Land Transport Act.